 After bumping up exposure, I pulled the highlights down to bring back some colors in the burst.
 That’s pretty much all I did in this photo, and you can see what a difference it makes.
 This level of adjustment can be attributed to that RAW file.
 Had I captured that shot in JPG, I would not have been able to recover so much color and pizazz.
 There are just too few pixels in a JPG file.

 You Have Learned How to Photograph Fireworks!

-Now that you have the basics down and you are ready to master firework photography, go and find some incredible fireworks and have some fun capturing them beautifully!
-Go ahead and pack this handy Cheat Sheet in your Camera bag so you’re ready on the run!
+Now that you have the basics down and are ready to master firework photography with these photography tips, find some incredible firework displays and have some fun capturing them beautifully!
+Pack this handy cheat sheet in your camera bag, so you’re ready for your best results on the run!
 Be sure and share your shots on my Facebook group HERE.

 I would love to know how I can improve this blog for my readers.
 Would you mind taking this short anonymous survey to share your thoughts?